moshthepitt/answers/README.md

 # Installation
 1. Download or git clone the project
-2. Have a look at template.local_settings.py to make configuarion changes as you need
+2. Have a look at template.local_settings.py to make configuarion changes as you need.
+It would be a good idea to add local_settings.py to gitignore so that this file is not tracked by Git.
 3. Run server
 4. ??
 5. Profit